coverclock/com-diag-rustler/README.md

 ## Remarks

+My experience writing in Rust reminds me of a comment a colleage of mine made decades ago about the Ada programming language: "If you can just get your program to compile, it frequently works the first time."

 I think my main issue with Rust was how under-documented it is.
 And because it’s new-ish and a moving target, much of what is documented is subtly wrong.
 This made the learning experience especially painful and often a matter of